SDXorg/pysd/README.md

 That reason is this: There is a whole world of computational tools being developed in the larger technical community. **We should directly use the tools that other people are building, instead of replicating their functionality in SD specific software.** The best way to do this is to bring specific SD functionality to the domain where those other tools are being developed.

-Several successful projects have built harnesses to allow control of SD programs from python.
-This can be an unwieldy solution, and in order to scale the analysis to clusters of computers running millions of iterations, with speed and precise control of execution, an integrated solution is preferred.

 This approach allows SD modelers to take advantage of the most recent developments in data science, and focus our efforts on improving the part of the stack that is unique to System Dynamics modeling.